Zhairang/sequence/README.md

 # Sequence

 A windows GUI program that is intended to help sequencing validation in molecure cloning experiments.
+It allows you to use regular expression to select a group of sequencing files and easily process them for down-stream analysis.

 Executable could be found in the [release page](https://github.com/jyh1/sequence/releases/tag/v1.01).